 This page may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Of all the natural soap colorants available, clay is one of the most stable and beautiful to use.
+Of all the natural soap colorants available, clay is one of the most stable and beautiful.
 It comes in various colors, including yellow, orange, and pink, and adding it to your soap recipes is as easy as pie.
 This piece focuses on how to naturally color soap with clay, including techniques and types of clay to use in soap.
-You can use the advice to color practically any hot or cold process soap recipe, either the entire recipe or part of the soap batter to create swirls and patterns.
+You can use the advice to color practically any hot or cold process soap recipe, either the entire recipe or part of the soap batter, to create swirls and patterns.

 What is Clay Soap

 Clay soap is ordinary bar soap with clay powder added to it.
 We add clay to soap for a few reasons, but the main reason is that it adds natural colors that look earthy and natural.
 It can also affect the texture of the lather giving a silky feeling that’s useful for sensitive soaps and shaving soap.
 Clay also has natural oil-pulling properties, most evident in face masks.
 Adding clay to soap can make the soap even better at removing impurities from your skin and can be especially good for oily skin types.
 Different types of clay have a more powerful absorption and expanding ability than others, and I’ll go through that a bit further.

 Lastly, soapmakers use clay to help the scent of essential oils last longer in soap.
 You do this by adding essential oils to powdered clay (usually white kaolin clay) before making soap.
 This scented clay gets mixed in at trace, and you pour soaps into the molds as usual.
 Clay absorbs essential oils, and the idea behind this practice is that clay slowly releases the fragrance and stops delicate ones, such as orange essential oil, from fading too quickly.

 Clay Color Guide for Soap Making